"Let us protect with love all that God has given us"

 Growth Mindset

 A growth mindset is the underlying belief that abilities can be developed through effort and practice.
 Children with a growth mindset persist in the face of challenges because they understand that effort and hard work can change ability and intelligence.
 A fixed mindset is the belief that intelligence is static, and cannot be changed.
 When children have a fixed mindset, they tend to give up easily when they encounter obstacles, because they believe that they don’t have what it takes to learn hard things.
+This is linked to research by Carol Dweck and the power of 'yet' (See her explain in a Tedtalk).

 Our pupil's have developed a 'Learning Charter' which sets our what learning looks like in our school - both inside the classroom and outside.